aerospike-managed-cloud-services/flb-output-gcs/README.md

   git push --tags
   ```

-- Navigate to the [Github Actions URL] for this repo, and run the action labeled `... release`.
+- Navigate to the [Github Actions URL] for this repo, and run the action labeled `publish release`.

     - You will be asked to choose a branch.
 Choose your rc branch, e.g. `v1.2.3-rc`